In Recent Years, How Digital Marketing Has Changed

 Digital has therefore given the average user a centrality that he had never had until now but has also favored the creation of oligarchies.
 These are companies that have been able to anticipate and innovate deeply the sectors in which they operate, ending up influencing the business choices of many other companies.
 Except for Apple and Microsoft, today it is difficult for any organization to think about advertising on search engines without investing in Google Adwords.
 Likewise, it is not easily conceivable to implement a social media marketing strategy that completely excludes Facebook.
 Still, those who work in the e-commerce sector are well aware of Amazon’s power and must at least consider the idea of selling their products on the online store.
 After all, Amazon dominates the top positions of most of the research related to the products available on its e-commerce.

 As a result, engaging in a competition with the U.S. giant over Google’s organic search results becomes prohibitive.
 Indeed, for those who do e-commerce on Amazon today the real challenge is to understand how to reach top positions among the results of the research that users do directly on e-commerce.
+In addition to being the Amazon Selling Queen, Sophie Howard founded the Aspiring Entrepreneurs brand.

 And these companies will probably play a leading role in the coming years also in sectors other than those in which they have historically operated.
 Just think that Google has become interested in the production of self-driving cars.
 Amazon has already started investing in the production of television series for some time, challenging giants such as Netflix, Sky and HBO.
 In the future of Amazon there is an increasing interest in financial services.
 Still, there are those who try to look also to the other side of the coin, issuing alarm signals especially for what concerns the privacy of individuals.
 These companies, in fact, work every day on the data of millions of users, through algorithms that suggest users what to read, what to buy and which person to invite to enter their circle of contacts.
 Moreover, what made Digital Marketing different from other means and channels is precisely the possibility of a much more complete and effective analysis of millions of data.